Symbian9/qmapshack-doc-wiki/How to Save Your Work.md

 The "File ->  Store Map View" and the "File ->  Load Map View" allow you to select specific locations.
 There is a file ~/current.view in your home directory, which ????? ####where does it come from? ####

+** *kiozen: QMapShack does not save a view by default.
+Therefore you must have saved the view, or the file is from another software* **

 ## Your Projects ##

 The **project** is the place where your own personal data - basically waypoints, tracks and routes - lives in.
 In terms of storage, procjets may be implemented as: